Pupil Premium Plus

 Every child adopted from care or with a Special Guardianship Order (SGO) or care arrangements order in England and Wales attracts a grant of £2,345 per annum as long as they have been in care for at least 24 hours.
 This funding, known as Pupil Premium Plus (or abbreviated to PPP, PPG and PP+) is paid directly by the government to your child’s school.
 The school is required to use the funding to promote educational achievement and emotional and social welfare by providing specific, targeted support.
 Children and young people are eligible for this grant between reception and Year 11.

-In order for the school to receive this grant, each eligible child must be recorded on the annual October school census.
+In order for the school to receive this grant, each eligible child must be recorded on the annual autumn school census.

 Unfortunately Pupil Premium Plus funding is not available to all previously looked-after children.
-Children are not eligible if they have been adopted from outside England and Wales, including Scotland and Northern Ireland, as well as from overseas unless it can be demonstrated that they have been previously looked after by a public authority, a religious organisation or other provider of care whose sole purpose is to benefit society.
+Children are not eligible if they have been adopted from outside England and Wales unless it can be demonstrated that they have been previously looked after by a public authority, a religious organisation or other provider of care whose sole purpose is to benefit society.
 Children who are home educated are not eligible for the grant.

 The statutory guidance on the roles and responsibilities of designated teachers suggests that where parents are unable to provide clear evidence of their child’s status, schools will need to use their discretion.

-To receive the pupil premium plus grant, a child or young person must be registered on the January census.
+To receive the pupil premium plus grant, a child or young person must be registered on the autumn census.
 If they have not been registered, the funding will not be forthcoming from the DfE until the following year.
 Because there is only one opportunity to register each year, if you choose to inform your child’s school of their adoptive status, this needs to be done in the summer term or as early as possible in the autumn term.

 Spending Pupil Premium Plus funding

-From: Promoting the Education of Looked after Children 2018.
+From: Promoting the Education of Looked after Children 2018 (DfE)